KingDarkness/neovim-dotfiles-lua/readme.md

 # Features

 -   File navigation with Nvimtree
 -   managing tabs with bufferline
 -   autosave
 -   icons on nvimtree , telescope , bufferline/statusline and almost everywhere! with nvim-web-devicons
 -   minimal status line ( galaxyline)
 -   gitsigns (colored bars in my config)
 -   using nvim-lsp
-- nvim-lspconfig for nvim-lps configuration
+-   williamboman/mason.nvim for nvim-lps configuration
 -   nvim-compe for autocompletion
 -   lspkind to show pictograms on autocompletion items
 -   telescope for file finding , picking , previewing (files and even images)
 -   nvim-treesitter for syntax highlighting
 -   nvim-autopairs , for autolosing braces and stuffs
-- neoformat for prettifying / formatting code
+-   formatter.nvim for prettifying / formatting code
 -   packer.nvim as package manager
 -   indent-blankline.Nvim for indentlines
 -   smooth scrolling
 -   Snip support from VSCode through vsnip supporting custom and predefined snips (friendly-snippets)
 -   Theme nvim-base16

 #### show full in lua/plugins.lua